Ghosted (2023 film)

 Ghosted is a 2023 American romantic action comedy film directed by Dexter Fletcher and written by the writing teams of Rhett Reese and Paul Wernick, and Chris McKenna and Erik Sommers, from a story by Reese and Wernick.
 The film stars Chris Evans, Ana de Armas, Adrien Brody, Mike Moh, Amy Sedaris, Tim Blake Nelson, Marwan Kenzari, and Anna Deavere Smith.

+Organic farmer Cole falls head over heels for Sadie after spending one day together.
+Before they can have a second date, he inadvertently discovers she is a secret agent and suddenly they are caught up in an international adventure.

 Produced by Skydance, it was released by Apple TV+ on April 21, 2023.
 Despite receiving generally negative reviews from critics, it became Apple TV+'s most watched film debut.

 Plot

 At a Washington, D.C. farmers' market, Sadie Rhodes, a lonely professional who travels often, meets Cole Turner, a romantic agricultural author.
 They share an enjoyable all-night date, culminating in sex, and he returns home but his texts to her go unanswered.
 Cole's sister suspects she is "ghosting" him, but their parents convince Cole to surprise Sadie in London, after locating her via a tracker on his inhaler he accidentally left in her bag.

 In London, Cole is abducted to Pakistan by arms dealers who believe he is legendary CIA operative "the Taxman".
 Before he can be tortured with insects to extract a passcode, he is rescued by Sadie, who reveals herself to be the Taxman.
-After a chase through the Khyber Pass, they escape Cole's captors, who are working for Leveque, a disgraced French Intelligence agent selling a stolen bioweapon called "Aztec", which he needs the passcode to access.
+After a chase through the Khyber Pass, they escape Cole's captors.
+These are working for Leveque, a disgraced French Intelligence agent selling a stolen bioweapon called "Aztec", which he needs the passcode to access.

 Reaching a nearby town, Cole and Sadie argue over their lies to each other, and meet Marco, her old contact and former lover.
-He warns Cole that Sadie cares more about the success of a mission than her boyfriends' lives, showing him his missing hand, and agrees to take him home.
+He warns Cole that Sadie puts the success of a mission before her boyfriends' lives, showing him his missing hand, and agrees to take him home.
 Their plan is interrupted by a succession of bounty hunters after Leveque puts a price on Cole's head; Marco is killed, but the bounty hunters all kill each other.
-Learning that Leveque is seeking the passcode, Sadie is determined to recover Aztec using Cole as bait.
+Learning that Leveque is seeking the passcode, Sadie decides to recover Aztec using Cole as bait.

 Sadie delivers Cole to Leveque, who leaves his henchman Wagner on a plane with Sadie, Cole, and the locked case containing Aztec.
 Sadie and Cole's cover is blown when Wagner discovers a picture of the two in bed together on Cole's phone, but Cole parachutes to safety with the Aztec case and a wounded Sadie.
 Landing on Socotra Island, he uses his agricultural knowledge to treat her, and she is impressed both by his recovery of the Aztec case and his resourcefulness.
 They are ambushed by Leveque's men, and Wagner escapes with the case while Cole and Sadie are rescued by U.S. Marines.